HimoriK/game-hacking/README.md

 Title/Link | Description
 ---- | ----
 [Kaitai Struct](http://kaitai.io/) | A declarative language used to describe various binary data structures in files or memory (binary file formats, network stream packet formats, etc.).
 Allows for development of custom parsers for binary structures.
-[Frida](http://frida.re/) | Allows you to inject snippets of JavaScript or your own library into native apps on Windows, macOS, GNU/Linux, iOS, Android, and QNX.
-Also provides custom, modifiable tools built on top of the Frida API.
-Beginner's tutorial [here](https://vicarius.io/blog/wtf-is-frida/).
 [Volatility](https://github.com/volatilityfoundation/volatility) | An open source, advanced memory forensics framework used for the extraction of digital artifacts from volatile memory (RAM) dumps.
 Great for exploring RAM dumps of running games!
 [Rekall](http://www.rekall-forensic.com/) | A powerful memory analysis framework.
 Consider taking a look at [their memory analysis workshop](http://memory-analysis.rekall-forensic.com/www/TOC/), which explains memory and memory analysis in great detail, as well as how to utilize their framework.
 [angr](https://github.com/angr/angr) | A suite of python libraries that let you load a binary and perform a whole host of tasks: Disassembly and intermediate-representation lifting, program instrumentation, symbolic execution, control-flow analysis, data-dependency analysis, value-set analysis (VSA), and more.